vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 K, 244 puram'.

-Hiraavati- carried a girl to Xoxala) Hastipādaśvara-Sivalinga to the
+Hiraavati- carried a girl to Xoxala) Hastipādaśvara-Śivalinga to the

 Vam, 34 8 (one of seven or DIOC 10TH east of Sthapuvata) Vām 46 29